ashkntarivrdi/Parking-Lot/README.md

 ## Test Bench

-The `tb_parking_lot.v` file contains the test bench for verifying the parking lot management system.
+The `TB.v` file contains the test bench for verifying the parking lot management system.
 It simulates various scenarios to ensure that the module adheres to the specified constraints.

 ### Test Scenarios